EricBatlle/UnityAndroidSpeechRecognizer/README.md

   <img src="SpeechRecognizerImage.jpeg" alt="simple video gif" width="246" height="512"/>
 </p>

-*In this image it is possible to see 4 results appearing on the panel after speaking to the device "continuous text speech".*
+*In this image it is possible to see multiple results appearing on the panel after speaking to the device "continuous text speech". *

 ## Donations are appreciated! 💸
 *Remember that are many ways to say thank you.*